mxmxmx333/ft-transcendence/README.md

 - Live chat with Socket.IO; tournament and profile update notifications.
 - AI opponent on demand per room, with lifecycle and cleanup.
 - WAF protections and rate limits on sensitive routes; SPA fallback.
-- mTLS between internal services; automated certificate rotation via Vault Agents.
+- HTTPS between gateway and services; Vault Agents rotate server certs (mTLS only for Vault).

 ## Prerequisites
 - Docker and Docker Compose v2